-- The analysis is an accurate listing of what students did correctly AND incorrectly in relation to business-related conceptual understanding, technical skills, and/or problemsolving strategies. - The analysis is aligned with the evaluation criteria and/or assessed learning objectives. - Some general differences in learning across the class are identified.
+- The analysis is an accurate listing of what students did correctly and incorrectly in relation to procedures, concepts AND reasoning or problem solving. - The analysis is aligned with the evaluation criteria and/or assessed learning objectives. - Some general differences in learning across the class are identified.

-- The analysis is superficial (e.g., primarily irrelevant global statements) or focuses only on partial data (on right or wrong answers) - The analysis is contradicted by the work sample evidence or evidence from the summary. - The analysis is based on an inconsistent alignment with evaluation criteria and/or standards/objectives.
+- The analysis is superficial (e.g., primarily irrelevant global statements) or focuses only on partial data (on right or wrong answers or only on procedures or facts). - The analysis is contradicted by the work sample evidence. - The analysis is based on an inconsistent alignment with evaluation criteria and/or standards/objectives.

-What distinguishes a Level 2 from a Level 3:
+What distinguishes a Level 2 from a Level 3: There are two different ways that evidence is scored at Level 2: